jlfreif/katheal/docs/visual_style.md

 - [ ] Creatures are active participants
 - [ ] Color palette is appropriate
 - [ ] Age-appropriate tone (9-12 years)
-- [ ] Text placement leaves room for 3-4 sentences
+- [ ] Text placement leaves room for 3-4 sentences which should appear in white space at bottom of page
 - [ ] Overall composition supports the story moment